ethancjackson/CS2212B-2017/docs/TEAMS.md

 ### Team Members

-*If you are registered in the course and have not been placed on a team, please contact Ethan right away.*
+*If you are registered in the course and have not been placed on a team, please contact Ethan right away.
+You can find your classmates' email addresses on OWL.*

 **Team 1**
 Abado, Mathew